Exotic-Pets.co.uk

 Pogona vitticeps

-Bearded Dragons are found only throughout Australia.
-They are a large species growing to a total length of 15-24 inches when adult.
+Bearded Dragons are one of the main species of lizard being kept if captivity, they are excellent for children as a first exotic pet.
+Found only throughout Australia, they are a large species growing to a total length of 15-24 inches when adult.

 Reptile Courier (2-7 working days)